At a Glance

-A small business can be the accountant who does your taxes, the insurance agent down the block, or the information technology firm made up of 30 IT professionals that fix the things that go wrong with your network.
+A small business can be the accountant who does your taxes, the insurance agent down the block, or the information technology firm made up of 30 IT professionals who fix the things that go wrong with your network.

 Small businesses need to remain competitive with their larger brethren in order to attract and keep customers.
 In order to do this, they need to keep costs down, while still requiring access to files, apps, and other vital aspects of their day-to-day operations.

 Many small businesses do not have the financial resources to set up their own servers for apps, file storage, and databases.
 Many of these firms use peer-to-peer file sharing to transfer files between employees.
 Security is a top concern for all of these activities.

 Why Should Small Businesses Use a VPN?

 A VPN offers small business users the ability to use an encrypted connection to securely access online resources, protecting their own – and their customers’ – sensitive data from prying eyes.

 While file sharing is a valid need for businesses, Internet Service Providers sometimes block peer-to-peer file sharing due to its use by many to share copyrighted content.
 A VPN encrypts a user’s connection, hiding P2P sharing, ensuring that it isn’t blocked.

 VPNs also allow users to access information in other parts of the world that might normally be blocked by geographical restrictions placed by content owners or government agencies.

 When businesses have employees on the road, visiting customers, or working off-site for other reasons, a VPN offers an encrypted connection to much-needed online resources.
 For many small businesses, their “home office” is the nearest Starbucks.
 A VPN keeps their WiFi hotspot internet connection at the coffee shop safe from prying eyes.